 Unfortunately, not seeing what we do not want to see or not hearing what we do not want to hear will not make the issues go away.
 Instead, they will only be “discovered” later when responses to them are more difficult to implement.

 An entrepreneur thinking of starting a business or a company considering launching a new product needs to step back and consider a few factors before moving on.
 This is always a painful process, but it is far better to be subjected to it now as opposed to later after a non-replaceable resource has been expended.
 That resource is time - your personnel time and that of individuals around you.
 A few questions need to be asked.
 Of course, there are many more that should be asked later, but if the answers to these few questions are not positive then the answers to others may not matter.

-- Is an actual problem or better solution being addressed with the proposed idea?
+- Is there an actual problem being addressed that will be obvious to the prospects?
 Will others believe that the problem is worthwhile being addressed now or does it fall into the category of a “nice to have, someday” solution?